When to Use a 30-Day Notice to Vacate

 Key Details to Include

-Your notice should state the following:
+Your termination notice should clearly include the following:

-- Your name and unit number
+- Your full name and rental unit address

 - A forwarding address for return of your security deposit